ylhyra/ylhyra_content/not_data/content/explanations/Alphabet/K.md

 *In some loan words
 **ó'''k'''ei

 Doing the small breath of air (exhaling) after the letter is necessary.
-It is better to exaggerate the strength of the breath rather than to do to little.
+It is better to exaggerate the strength of the breath rather than to do too little.
 Native speakers of Spanish and Dutch in particular have a harder time making this breathy sound.
 If you forget to do the exhalation, the letter will sound like a [[G]].

 ## K in the throat (without a breath)
 <Audio src="YJEW.mp3" inline/>